Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

 Now, consider the positive definite $m \times m$ matrix

 whose nonzero entries are on the diagonal or in the principal submatrix with rows and columns indexed by $\{1,2,r+1\}$.
-The sparsity pattern of $P(x)$ is compatible with the sparsity graph $\mathcal{G}$.
-However, no decomposition of the form~\cref{e:basic-chordal-decomposition} exists.
-To see this, let $\mathcal{R} = \cup_{k=2}^t \mathcal{C}_k$ and rewrite any candidate decomposition~\cref{e:basic-chordal-decomposition} as
+Note that the sparsity pattern of $P$ is compatible with the sparsity graph $\mathcal{G}$.
+We claim that no decomposition of the form~\cref{e:basic-chordal-decomposition} exists where each $S_k$ is a PSD polynomial matrix.